shanemitnick/SX-Sitelink-Formatter/README.md

 Python 3.7 and Pandas must be installed.

+Either navigate to the file in an IDE and run the script, or in a terminal window navigate to the folder and run 'python netsuite_formatter.py.

 ### How it works
 This script takes 2 files (Management Summary and Daily Deposit) to create the desired file.
 NOTE: Below are the PDF views of the files for demonstration use only.